-Harvest of fine woody material is limited or partially limited on three categories of soils: 1) shallow soils (lithic bedrock within 20 inches of the surface), 2) nutrient-poor sandy soils, and, 3) soils classified as dysic Histosols.
+Harvest of fine woody material is limited or partially limited on three categories of soils: 1) shallow soils (lithic bedrock within 20 inches of the surface), 2) dry nutrient-poor sandy soils, and, 3) soils classified as dysic Histosols.
 Lists of soil map unit components that fall into these categories are presented in this appendix, organized by county.
+Soil map unit lists will be updated periodically due to updates of the NRCS soil inventory; the most recent updates will appear on Web Soil Survey at http://websoilsurvey.nrcs.usda.gov/app/.

-Nutrient-poor sandy soils are components of soil map units that meet the following criteria in the NRCS database:
+Dry nutrient-poor sandy soils are components of soil map units that meet the following criteria in the NRCS database: